30 Common Nursing Interview Questions And Answers – General And Behavioral

 3) A Patient Has Continuing Pain, How Do Help Alleviate Their Pain?

 As a nurse, your primary objective is to find the root cause of the pain.
 Finding the cause of the pain is accomplished by doing the necessary physical examinations and asking all the RIGHT questions.
 This will demonstrate to the interviewer that you are following the correct, thorough process.
 This scenario requires these skills and traits to be displayed.
-Problem-solving, critical thinking, communication skills, and a level of empathy needs to be displayed.
+Problem-solving, critical thinking, communication skills, and a level of empathy need to be displayed.

 “I did have a patient that had severe pain that wasn’t going away even after the initial treatment provided.
 I decided to go back and look over everything that had been done so far to ensure that nothing was missed.
 After my second check, the patient was still experiencing enormous pain, and I determined more action was necessary.
 So, I got a second opinion from the managing nurse to determine if anything was missed or could be done further.
 I also asked if it would be possible to escalate to the doctor assigned to the ward at the time.
 The nursing manager deemed that all the steps I had taken were correct; however, now the patient had to be looked by the doctor for further tests.
 I did take it upon myself to communicate everything openly with the patient.
 I reassured her that she would be fine.”